 - The bubbles begin to grow rapidly to the top of the vertical tube and swamp the lid of the coffee chamber.

-- As the water rises there, it covers the coffee grounds, passes over them, and returns to the chamber’s bottom.
+- As the water rises, it covers the coffee grounds, passes over them, and returns to the chamber’s bottom.

 - This forces a small amount of water to rise again in the vertical tube.

 Remember, you can let the temperature rise almost to a full boil, but lower it a little before it reaches that point!
-This way, you’re going to keep the percolator from generating too much steam.
+This way, you will keep the percolator from generating too much steam.

 When you’re not in sight, steam will start burning your coffee grounds, which can change the taste of your cups.
-Don’t forget that brewing coffee in a percolator is a repetitive procedure!
+Also, don’t forget that brewing coffee in a percolator is a repetitive procedure!

-In fact, the percolator’s reputation for producing bitter coffee is most likely due to people percolating coffee for an excessive amount of time.
-Even if it’s your first time, you can make a very good cup of coffee with short brew times and careful temperature control.
+The percolator’s reputation for producing bitter coffee is most likely due to people percolating coffee for an excessive amount of time.
+However, even if it’s your first time, you can make a good cup of coffee with short brew times and careful temperature control.

 Percolator vs. other brewing methods

 Is percolator coffee preferable to drip coffee?
 Coffee in a French press?
 Coffee with a pour-over?
 Because better is a subjective term, it is difficult for us to provide an absolute answer to this question.
 Instead, we can discuss the distinctions between percolator coffee and other brewing methods.

 Drip or pour-over coffee is the method for you if you prefer lighter, more nuanced flavors.
 Percolator coffee is typically stronger and bolder.

 It has a similar almost-bitter flavor to coffee made in a French press but has a deeper aroma due to the multiple brewings.
 Percolators, unlike French presses, can brew multiple cups at once, making them a better choice for making coffee for a large group.